A note on one-parameter subgroups of SO(3,2): One parameter subgroups of SO(3,2)

 The parameters $a,b,b_1,b_2,\lambda_1$ and $\lambda_2$ are real numbers defined by eigenvalues of $\omega^{ab}$.
 They are used in defining the type of the subgroup.
 Parameters $\lambda_1$ and $\lambda_2$ represent real eigenvalues, while $a$, $b$, $b_1$, and $b_2$, are parameters coming from complex eigenvalues.
 Derivation of $\omega^{ab}$ in terms of eigenvalues is shown in Appendix, in which one can also find the details of the classification.

 In comparison with one parameter subgroups of the $SO(2,2)$, we have two additional types.
 These are type $I_d$ and type $V$.
 In the case of $SO(2,2)$, types that are interesting for defining a black hole are $I_b$, $II_a$ and $III_+$, for which the eigenvalues of $\omega_{ab}$ are all real.
 They describe a general black hole, an extreme black hole with non-zero mass, and a ground state with zero mass, respectively.
 The general black hole has $|J|< Ml $ for $J$ angular momenta, $M$ mass of the black hole and $l$ AdS radius.
-Expressing the radius of an inner $r_-$ and an outer $r_+$ horizon of the black hole as a function of $J$ and $M$, and goes beyond limit $J=Ml$, the eigenvalues become complex conjugates.
+Expressing the inner and outer horizon radii, $r_-$ and $r_+$, as functions of $J$ and $M$, one finds that beyond the limit $J = Ml$ the eigenvalues become complex conjugates.
 This implies that the $|J|>Ml$ is described by the metric of the type $I_a$.
-However, by keeping the $|J|<Ml$ and setting mass to be negative, leads to two imaginary eigenvalues for $r_-$ and $r_+$ which belongs to type $I_c$, possibly describing negative mass solutions \cite{Regge:1974zd}.
-The new type that appears in conformal gravity, type $I_d$ has one real and one imaginary eigenvalue.
+However, by keeping the $|J|<Ml$ and setting mass to be negative, leads to two imaginary eigenvalues for $r_-$ and $r_+$ which belong to type $I_c$, possibly describing negative mass solutions \cite{Regge:1974zd}.
+The new type that appears in conformal gravity, type $I_d$, has one real and one imaginary eigenvalue.
 Since it accommodates only one real horizon, and it can have one purely imaginary eigenvalue, it reminds of the cosmological solutions and, Lobachevksy type of solutions \cite{Bertin:2012qw}.
+Solutions with one eigenvalue that can belong to more than one type, need to have determined Casimir which clarifies it.
 This is because global Lobachevsky has one real, non-zero horizon.
-Existence of one imaginary horizon is reminiscent of the rotating Lobachevsky solution.
+The existence of one imaginary horizon is reminiscent of the rotating Lobachevsky solution.

 From the other known solutions of conformal gravity, in type $I_a$ we can classify the metrics which are 3D analogs of the MKR (Mannheim-Kazanas-Riegert) solution \cite{Mannheim:1988dj} in 4D, the OTT (Oliva-Tempo-Troncoso) solutions \cite{Oliva:2009hz} $ds^2=\frac{dr^2}{ar^2+br+c}-(ar^2+br+c)dt^2+r^2d\varphi^2$ when we have general choice of parameters.